sheffieldnlp/mlqe-pe/README.md

 # mlqe-pe
-Multilingual Quality Estimation and Automatic Post-editing Dataset
+Multilingual Quality Estimation and Automatic Post-editing Dataset.
+This is an updated version of the <a href="https://github.com/facebookresearch/mlqe">MLQE dataset</a> to include post-editing data as well.
+Please refer to the MLQE repo for the NMT models that generated the data.

 ## Citation